fpsvogel/learn-ruby/README.md

 ## Other essentials

 - **Open source:**
   - [x] Contribute to open source projects.
-I've written [a short guide on how to get started with this](https://fpsvogel.com/posts/2021/how-to-contribute-to-open-source-ruby-rails).
+I've written [a short guide on how to get started](https://fpsvogel.com/posts/2021/how-to-contribute-to-open-source-ruby-rails).
   - [ ] 💲[How to Open Source](https://howtoopensource.dev/)
 - **Git:**
   - [ ] [Oh My Git!](https://ohmygit.org/)